aisworya96/recipe_app/README.md

     ``flask run``

 5. Access the application by visiting `http://localhost:5000` in your web browser.
-6. Please register a user before login
+6. Please register a user before login or by default user(admin/password)